Bothire-Agent-Marketplace/omni-mcp/docs/ARCHITECTURE.md

   service discovery mechanism.
 - **Single Responsibility**: Each server has a clear purpose, such as interacting with a specific third-party API or a database.
 For example:
+  - `devtools-mcp-server`: Provides tools for browser automation and development debugging.
   - `linear-mcp-server`: Provides tools for interacting with the Linear API.
-  - `query-quill-mcp-server`: Provides tools for querying the internal Pagila database.
+  - `perplexity-mcp-server`: Provides tools for AI-powered search and research.

 ## 🚀 Workflow: A Tool Call Example

-1. A client sends an HTTP POST request to the `mcp-gateway` to execute the `linear_search` tool.
+1. A client sends an HTTP POST request with a JWT token to the `mcp-gateway` to execute the `linear_search` tool.
 2. The `MCPGateway` receives the request.
 The `ProtocolAdapter` transforms it into a standard `MCPRequest`.
+3. The gateway validates the JWT token from Clerk and extracts the organization ID.
+4. It queries the database to get the list of enabled MCP servers for this organization.
-3. The gateway inspects the request and determines it's a `tools/call` for the `linear_search` capability.
+5. The gateway inspects the request and determines it's a `tools/call` for the `linear_search` capability.
+6. It checks if the organization has access to the `linear-mcp-server`.
+If not, it returns an "Access Denied" error.
-4. It consults its `capabilityMap` and finds that `linear-mcp-server` provides this capability.
+7. It consults its `capabilityMap` and finds that `linear-mcp-server` provides this capability.
-5. It asks the `ServerManager` for a healthy instance of `linear-mcp-server`.
+8. It asks the `ServerManager` for a healthy instance of `linear-mcp-server`.
 The `ServerManager` confirms it is healthy from its recent health checks.
-6. The gateway proxies the `MCPRequest` to `linear-mcp-server`'s `/mcp` endpoint.
+9. The gateway proxies the `MCPRequest` to `linear-mcp-server`'s `/mcp` endpoint.
-7. The `linear-mcp-server` receives the request.
+10. The `linear-mcp-server` receives the request.
 Its `http-server` routes it to the `handleLinearSearch` function in `handlers.ts`.
-8. The handler executes the business logic (calls the actual Linear API), gets the results, and returns an `MCPResponse`.
+11. The handler executes the business logic (calls the actual Linear API), gets the results, and returns an `MCPResponse`.
-9. The gateway receives the `MCPResponse` and forwards it back to the original client.
+12. The gateway receives the `MCPResponse` and forwards it back to the original client.